Tanium as a Service automatically handles module installations and upgrades.

 The action gets recent sign ins and the primary user of each system.
 A primary user has the most interactive sign-ins the past 30 days.
 You can access this information with the Primary User Details sensor, or by adding the User Name column to a report.

-In addition to the Asset user roles that control access to Asset reports and settings as a whole, you can define more detailed permissions that are based on individual attribute values.
+In addition to the Asset user roles that control access to Asset reports and settings as a whole, you can define more detailed permissions on computers that are based on individual attribute values.
 For example, you can create permissions that assign a user group permission to access information about Windows or Mac platform assets only.
 If a user belongs to multiple user groups, the permissions for all the user groups are combined with an OR operator.

 Before you begin, you must have a user group to which you want to assign the Asset permissions.
 See Tanium Core Platform User Guide: Managing user groups.
 For the users in this user group to access Asset, they also must have an Asset user role assigned.
 See User role requirements.